EdwardOst/talend_distro/README.md

 It should have one entry in it which is the url of your published job.
 Edit the url if necessary to reflect the url you got from Nexus.
 Save the file.

+Repeat this process for any sample jobs of interest.
+Remove or comment out other manifest entries.

 You should still be in the `sample_job` directory.
 Run the `d01-package` script.
 It is a symbolic link to a script in the /bin directory.
 This should retrieve the published job zip file from Nexus, unzip, modify it, and compress in tgz format before publishing it back to Nexus.